-Before you start with machine downtime analysis it is important to have a system in place that automatically monitors when your machines are not working.
-If you don’t have one yet, then Evocon is one of the easiest and simplest ways to accomplish this.
+Before you start with machine downtime analysis, it is important to have a system in place that automatically monitors when your machines are not working.
+If you don’t have one yet, Evocon is one of the easiest and simplest ways to accomplish this.
 The next step is to start gathering data on machine breakdown reasons.

 The single most important aspect

 All too often, we see how companies start to collect data on machine downtime and OEE, but no tangible results come out of it.
 The main reason for this is the absence of a project manager or a leader.
 That is why we always encourage companies who start their digitization projects to make sure that they have someone responsible for leading it.
 At Evocon we call those people Evocon ambassadors.
 They know how the system works and make sure everyone inserts the necessary information about OEE and downtime into the system.
 They contact our support whenever help is needed.

 In a nutshell, all automation and digitization projects need leaders because they help manage the process and achieve goals.
 Otherwise, data will stay just data.
 So if you are about to start with machine downtime analysis, make sure you identify that person in your company.
 Once you have someone leading the project, you have already made a huge step towards making it a success to completely transform your manufacturing and OEE.

 Laying the groundwork for success

 Once you create ownership for the project in your company, the next step is to make sure that the data you collect is valuable and actionable.
 This is the part where you have to get everyone involved.
 This step is even more crucial if you are working at a multinational company with factories in various countries.